vygr/ChrysaLisp/docs/lisp/searching.md

 ## Building a query

 Often, you won't know whether the pattern is a regular expression or not.
-For example, in the `Editor`, toggles all provided for search features, whole words, regular expression, etc.
+For example, in the `Editor`, toggles are provided for search features, whole words, regular expression, etc.

 You can use the `(query pattern word_flag regexp_flag) -> (search pattern